purpletortue/autosmug/README.md

 1. Update template ability for gallery creation
 2. Add capability to remove images from SmugMug that are not in the local directory
+3. Add auth file creation procedure
-3. Clean up some code
+4. Clean up some code
-4. Add some error handling
+5. Add some error handling

 Copyright and License